-Three Months Ended June 30, 2022 vs. Three Months Ended June 30, 2021
+Three Months Ended September 30, 2022 vs. Three Months Ended September 30, 2021

 Revenues.
-Our Bakersfield Renewable Fuels Refinery is still in the construction phase and while we believe that the refinery will commence operations in the fourth quarter of this year, given the delays experienced to date with our lead contractor and other factors beyond our control, there can be no assurance that this will occur and operations may not commence until the first quarter of 2023.
-If operations do not commence until the first quarter of 2023, then our initial revenues from the refinery will also be delayed until such time.
-Accordingly, we had no renewable fuel product revenues in the three months ended June 30, 2022.
-We started selling a limited amount of our certified camelina seeds to farmers for the production of camelina seed (seed used to produce our proprietary certified camelina) and/or camelina grain (grain to be used to produce renewable fuels at our Bakersfield Renewable Fuels Refinery), which sales and certain advisory fees generated revenues of \$0.8 million in the three months ended June 30, 2022 compared to \$0.1 million in the three months ended June 30, 2021.
+Our Bakersfield Renewable Fuels Refinery is still in the construction phase and based on our current construction plan we believe that the refinery will commence operations in the first half of 2023.
+Our revenues from the refinery will commence with commercial operations.
+Accordingly, we had no renewable fuel product revenues in the three months ended September 30, 2022.
+We started selling a limited amount of our certified camelina seeds to farmers for the production of camelina seed (seed used to produce our proprietary certified camelina) and/or camelina grain (grain to be used to produce renewable fuels at our Bakersfield Renewable Fuels Refinery), which sales and certain advisory fees generated revenues of \$0.9 million in the three months ended September 30, 2022 compared to no sales in the three months ended September 30, 2021.

 General and Administrative Expenses and Facility Expenses.
 General and administrative expenses consist of expenses relating to our corporate overhead functions and operations.
 The majority of our general and administrative expenses are incurred in the operations of the Bakersfield Renewable Fuels Refinery.
-During the three month period ended June 30, 2022, our administrative expenses increased by \$3.0 million from \$7.3 million to \$10.3 million as compared to the three month period ended June 30, 2021 due to higher personnel and transaction costs.
+During the three month period ended September 30, 2022, our administrative expenses increased by \$3.7 million from \$4.6 million to \$8.3 million as compared to the three month period ended June 30, 2021 due to higher personnel, share-based compensation and transaction costs.
 Facility expenses primarily consist of maintenance costs at the Bakersfield Renewable Fuels Refinery and expenses normally related to the operations of a refinery.
-During the three month period ended June 30, 2022, our facility expenses increased by \$0.3 million from \$3.7 million to \$4.0 million as compared to the three month period ended June 30, 2021 and was due primarily to an increase in utility expenses.
+During the three month period ended September 30, 2022, our facility expenses increased by \$0.7 million from \$3.2 million to \$3.9 million as compared to the three month period ended September 30, 2021, and was due primarily to an increase in professional fees and outside services.

 Other Income/Expense.
-Other income was \$15.1 million higher due primarily to the change in fair value of the Class B Units, which was driven primarily by market changes that impact the future cash projection eligible for distribution.
+Other income/expense was \$2.0 million of net expense in the three months ending September 30, 2022 compared to \$2.8 million of net expense in the three months ending September 30, 2021.
+The decrease in expense was due primarily to debt forgiveness and miscellaneous income offset by a \$0.4 million increase in the fair value of the Class B Units from \$2.9 million to \$3.3 million as compared to the three month period ended September 30, 2021, which was driven primarily by market changes that impact the future cash projection eligible for distribution.
 The value of the Class B Units is expected to fluctuate based on various market conditions and refinery operational estimates and assumptions.

 Interest Income/Expense.
-During the three months ended June 30, 2022 and June 30, 2021, interest expense was \$0.8 million and \$0.7 million, respectively.
+During the three months ended September 30, 2022 and September 30, 2021, interest expense was \$0.8 million and \$0.7 million, respectively.
 We believe our interest expense will increase significantly in the future once the construction of our Bakersfield Renewable Refinery is completed.
 The construction period interest is capitalized as part of the cost of the refinery and therefore, does not impact our interest expense currently.